Chart Color Schemes

 Infrastructure

-Kanimbla - Mooroobool has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Kanimbla - Mooroobool has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 18 projects likely to affect the area.
-Key projects include Far North Private Hospital, 164 & 172 Hoare Street and 10-30 Pease Street Residential Development, Stan Williams Park Upgrades, Manoora Infill Housing Development.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch identified 18 projects likely affecting the region.
+Notable ones are Far North Private Hospital, 164 & 172 Hoare Street and 10-30 Pease Street Residential Development, Stan Williams Park Upgrades, Manoora Infill Housing Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.